AFRICAN AMERICAN CATHOLICS OF THE UNITED STATES

 Recordings of Native Catholic ministry formation classes and public celebrations in Canada that pertain to Native Christian beliefs, ceremonies, psychology, alcohol use prevention, and native legal status.
 Some presenters are from the United States.

-NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-present, 4.7 feet.
+NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-[ongoing], 4.7 feet.

-NATIONAL CATHOLIC VOCATION COUNCIL RECORDS, ca. 1976-1986, 15.3 feet(unprocessed).
+NATIONAL CATHOLIC VOCATION COUNCIL RECORDS, 1975-1987, 0.6 foot.